 Each report would have its own random number of course (hex above).

 Where does a hashgraph come in to play (versus an ordinary Merkle tree in an apparent file system)?
 Well, the mutation of the tree and desired secrecy in public means that we cannot have a social security number in a directory or file name.
 We instead have to have something random.
 A SHA1 would be too long for that - 5050a26de967967f456bf0033430e72d40671adc.
 Specifically too long to be efficient in Merkle calculations.
 Eight hexadecimal digits would be about right (4bn permutations) and efficient enough.
-However, how to we turn a SSN into that eight-digit hexadecimal number?
+However, how to we turn a SSN into that eight-digits hexadecimal number?
 It’s not a constant function like SHA1 itself or CRC.
 It needs to be random, but it also needs to not clash with something else in the tree.
 Someone else in fact.
 Best that the three CRAs use a hashgraph to efficiently disseminate changes but also to allocate a random but non-clashing key for credit reports.

 You could also claim that this does not need to be publicly accessible at all, and is a private concern of three companies who have APIs for other needing to pull credit reports, but you’d be spoiling the fun discussing the above.
 Seriously, there is a case to be made for the person in question receiving the key that’s otherwise encrypted and being able to look at their own credit report.
 Not only that, but being able to be assured that companies seeking the report will be given the same thing.
 The only thing we the designers of this would need to worry about is them passing the key to other, including the same company that would want to avoid the fees associated.
 Because, of course, the person in question having the key does not cause the record to be deleted and reappear somewhere else in the the tree with a new key (they can peek at it without affecting their credit report).